 Print the charter base information; you might need to show the address or map to a taxi driver, especially if it’s not in English.

-If you are a scuba diver confirm arrangements with a dive shop before you leave
+If you are a scuba diver confirm arrangements with a dive shop before you leave and bring copies of your certifications.

 If you plan to fish, check if you need a fishing license before you embark